alongalperin/sequence_generation/README.md

 lyrics.dropna(subset=['lyrics'], inplace=True)
 print('now we have %d records' %len(lyrics))
 ```
-now we have 266557 records
+now we have 266,557 records

+We think that this are enough lyrics.